Amit-Ranjan22/JavaScript-Quiz-App/README.md

 **User Story**

-AS A coding boot camp student
+AS a coding boot camp student
 ------
 I WANT :  to take a timed quiz on JavaScript fundamentals that stores high scores
 ------